 The MOVES emissions estimates were then summed to the model year level and divided by total distance traveled by vehicles of that model year in order to produce per-mile emission factors for each pollutant.
 The resulting emission rates represent average values across the nation, and incorporate typical variation in temperature and other operating conditions affecting emissions over an entire calendar year.
 These national average rates also ii The agencies assume 100 percent E10 in both the reference and control cases, which is a simplifying assumption that is appropriate to the level of detail necessary for this proposal's analysis.

-ij More discussion on fuel supply and this rule is in Preamble Section III.F kk Because all light-duty emission rates in MOVES2010a are assumed to be invariant after MY 2010, a calendarreflect county-specific differences in fuel composition, as well as in the presence and type of vehicle inspection and maintenance programs.11
+ii More discussion on fuel supply and this rule is in Preamble Section III.F reflect county-specific differences in fuel composition, as well as in the presence and type of vehicle inspection and maintenance programs.11